brookep1/OpenYT3D/README.md

 - Ability to skip the Notes (off by default)
 - Ability to show the available YouTube video formats and select one. (defaults to Automatic)
 - Maybe other stuff ... check the file for details

+##Limitations / Known Issues:

+- You can't play 1080P or higher resolutions that YouTube uses DASH for.
+The audio and video for DASH are seperate URLs for one.
+The highest resolution that isn't DASH will be 720p.
+(After playing a video you can see ytformats.txt for the available formats it had.
+By default it picks the one that YT marks with "best".
+That is the marker for highest quality non-DASH format.)
+- The stereoplayer.exe spawns a child process that doesn't go away if you close the player window.
+Use windows task manager to remove lingering stereoplayer.exe processes when you are done watching videos.
+- If there are stereoplayer.exe children still, when you run it again it will complain about the library.
+You can ignore that.

 ###Likely Problems:
 1. Can it find your player?
 If not set the full path in the params.ini.
 Include the trailing slash